A modern clinic for at-home treatments

 Stay Hydrated

-Drinking plenty of water helps your body eliminate allergens more effectively.
+Drinking plenty of water helps your body flush allergens more effectively.
 Staying hydrated can also assist in reducing the overall inflammatory response.

 Elevate Your Head